binaryage/dirac/readme.md

 2. Dirac nREPL middleware
 3. page-specific configuration of a DevTools instance

-In general configuration can come from different sources:
+In general, the configuration can come from different sources:

 1. hard-coded defaults
 2. environment